dfinity/nns-dapp/HOWTO.md

 Adding a new `Action` variant breaks backwards compatibility.

-This means that we need to upgrade the candid files and related, and synchronize the release with the Governance canister.
+This means that we need to upgrade a few dependencies.

 ### How To Update

-- Upgrade candid file.
+- Upgrade candid files in nns-js and their related files.
+Fix any type errors.
 - Add the i18n label in `en.governance.json`.
+- Upgrade the IC dependencies in nns-dapp canister.
+Upgrading `ic-nns-governance` might be enough, otherwise upgrade them all.

 ## New Proposal Topic